Ball size: 21/4" (57.28mm)

 Device was created when mouse-driven GUI operating systems like Mac OS, AmigaOS, MS Windows etc. already existed for 2 - 3 years, but obviously was not designed for routine "click and drag" operation, having the buttons above the ball.
 To some degree, usability problem was reduced by click-lock feature assigned to the middle button: technically, it's possible to use it even with modern systems.
 Next generation of case with totally redesigned arrangement of buttons surrounding the ball, fixed that issue completely.

 My sample uses 18-pin Microchip PIC16C54-XT/P controller, while PCB have also holes for bigger one.
-According to August 1988 BYTE magazine review, first batches were shipped with 24-pin National Semiconductor COPS controllers.
+According to August 1988 BYTE magazine review, first batches were shipped with 24-pin National Semiconductor COPS controllers (confirmed by PCB picture of Revision B in Twitter post here).
 Quadrature sensors used are Omron EE-SX1031.
 PCB also contains 2N4401 and 2N4402 transistors.
 Switches resemble common tact buttons, but have lighter actuation force.
 Calculated resolution is 170 PPR / 24 CPI.